InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 Electric Chopper 30-Day Review: Day 1 vs Day 30 Honest Test

 This electric chopper review is different from the ones you see on YouTube.
-Most reviews are filmed on day one, right out of the box, when everything is new and exciting.
-I wanted to see what happens after 30 days of real daily cooking — does the blade stay sharp?
+Most reviews are filmed on day one.
+They film right out of the box.
+Everything is new and exciting then.
+I wanted to see what happens after 30 days.
+I used it for real daily cooking.
+Does the blade stay sharp?
 Does the battery hold up?
 Does the plastic stain?

 Why a 30-Day Review?